Dhupguri (community development block): Geography

 The Dhupguri CD block lies in the eastern part of the district.
 The Jaldhaka River flows along a portion of its western boundary and the Dadua River flows along its eastern boundary.
 The northern portion has hilly terrain which is part of the sub-Himalayan ranges, the central tract is locally called Bhaber.
 The southern portion is gently sloping alluvial plain locally called Terai.

-The Dhupguri CD block is bounded by the Samtse District of Bhutan on the north, Madarihat-Birpara and Falakata CD blocks in Alipurduar district on the east, Mekhliganj and Mathabhanga II CD blocks in Cooch Behar district on the south, and Maynaguri and Nagrakata CD blocks on the west.
+The Dhupguri CD block is bounded by the Banarhat CD block on the north, Madarihat-Birpara and Falakata CD blocks in Alipurduar district on the east, Mekhliganj and Mathabhanga II CD blocks in Cooch Behar district on the south, and Maynaguri CD block on the west.

 The Dhupguri CD block has an area of 565.10 km2.
-It has 1 panchayat samity, 16 gram panchayats, 296 gram sansads (village councils), 103 mouzas, 98 inhabited villages and 3 census towns.
+It has 1 panchayat samity, 9 gram panchayats, 296 gram sansads (village councils), 103 mouzas, 98 inhabited villages and 2 census towns.
 Dhupguri and Banarhat police stations serve this block.
 Headquarters of this CD block is at Dhupguri.